Now in their third year, The International Canine Health Awards

 through the generous prize money have supported further research to

 improve the health and wellbeing of dogs.
-Nominations are being
+Nominations have now been

 Administered by the Kennel Club Charitable Trust and